Hearing Conservation Program

 3.2 AUDIOMETRIC TESTING

 The Institute provides audiograms to employees in the Hearing Conservation Program.
-A baseline audiogram can be used to determine if a person has suffered a significant hearing loss, also called a Standard Threshold Shift (STS).
+An annual audiogram can be used to determine if a person has suffered a significant hearing loss, also called a Standard Threshold Shift (STS).

 EH&S schedules audiograms for employees.
 EH&S will notify the department when it is time for annual audiograms.
 Audiometric tests are performed by a mobile testing unit.
 Participants of the Hearing Conservation Program who are not present for audiometric testing when the mobile unit is onsite are sent to Caltech's occupational health clinic for their annual audiometric testing.

-3.2.1 BASELINE New employees will be offered a baseline test within six months of employment in an environment requiring hearing protection.
-It is necessary that employees not be exposed to noise levels at or above 80 dBA for at least 14 hours prior to the test.
+New employees will be offered a baseline test within one year of an employee's first exposure when hired into areas covered under this program.
+Caltech makes hearing protectors available to the employee and requires that the hearing protectors are worn by the employee until the baseline audiogram is obtained.
+It is necessary that employees are not exposed to noise levels at or above 80 dBA for at least 14 hours prior to the test.
 Hearing protectors can be used to attenuate noise levels below 80 dBA.

 Audiograms detecting a threshold shift will be repeated within 30 days.